ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

 The taxonomic profiles can be assess in multiple ways.
 First, we present taxonomic composition profiles using Krona plots.

 ..
-Here I want to put a few figures showing Krona plots.
+TODO: Here I want to put a few figures showing Krona plots.
    You need to help me make them look good Luisa :).

 The proportion of unclassified reads shows a similar pattern between the